| As

 commitments by both Vietnamese and Japanese governments, in close

 cooperation with the business sector, were needed to realize this goal.
+Being

 concerned with technology transfers from Japan to Vietnam, Mr. Pham Viet